dward2/BME547/Assignments/BMICalculatorAssignment.md

 * Receives input from the user from the console
    + Console input can be received with code such as follows:
    `x = input("Enter number: ")`
    Note that `x` will be a string and needs to be converted to a float.
-   + Weight input must be in pounds
-   + Height input must be in inches
+   + User must have the option of entering data in either kilograms/meters or pounds/inches.

-* Program must output to the console the calculated BMI.
+* Outputs to the console the calculated BMI.
    + Console output can be achieved by code such as:
    `print("The number entered was {}".format(x))`

-* Program must output whether the calculated BMI represents underweight, normal weight, overweight, or obese.
+* Outputs whether the calculated BMI represents underweight, normal weight, overweight, or obese.

-* Extra credit:  give the user the option to enter weight in kilograms and height in meters.

 ### Approach
 * Clone GitHub Classroom repository to your computer